justicephysics/humanos2.0/README.md

 ---

-## 🧭 Explore the Blueprint — The seven Disciplines of HumanOS 2.0
+## 🧭 Explore the Blueprint — The Eight Disciplines of HumanOS 2.0

 ### 🔮 Philosophy — The Invisible Beliefs That Shape Civilizations
 - [Canal Dogma — The Invisible Belief](canal-dogma)